1501 Classified Employee Complaint Procedure

 5. Each employee is limited to a maximum of twelve (12) hours of complaint preparation time per calendar year.

-1. Staff designated to assist employees with filing complaints and human resources representatives cannot serve as DHS Third Party Representatives.
+1. Staff designated to assist employees with filing complaints and/or OHR cannot serve as DHS Third Party Representatives.

 2. Non-DHS employee third party representation is not permitted, unless required by law or rule.